-Nate is a fourth generation Montanan and founder of Freestone Rehabilitation Inc. He is currently Chairman of the Board of Occupational Therapy Practice in the state of Montana and works primarily in Bozeman.
+Nate is a fourth generation Montanan and founder of Freestone Rehabilitation Inc. In early 2013, Nate merged with Bridger Orthopedic becoming a full partner.
+He is currently Chairman of the Board of Occupational Therapy Practice in the state of Montana and works primarily in Bozeman.
 His clinical areas of interest include upper extremity orthopedic rehabilitation with emphasis on pre- and post-operative conditions.
 In addition to rehabilitation, Nate has been a licensed professional fly fishing and hunting guide throughout North America for the past 20 years.
 Nate's spare time revolves around numerous outdoor pursuits and accompanying his daughter, Stella, and son, Smith, in their endeavors.

 Amy grew up in Rock Springs, Wyoming and after graduating went to Carroll College in Helena, MT where she received her Bachelors of Arts in Psychology in 2000.
 Amy received her Bachelors of Science in Occupational Therapy through the University of North Dakota-Casper College in 2002.

-Amy moved to Belgrade and started with Nate at Freestone Rehabilitation in August of 2002 and has worked in the outpatient orthopedic setting in Bozeman, Belgrade, Livingston and Dillon.
-She holds specialty certifications in ASTYM and Workwell FCE’s.
+Amy moved to Belgrade and began her career with Freestone Rehabilitation in August of 2002 and has worked in the outpatient orthopedic setting in Bozeman, Belgrade, Livingston and Dillon.
+She is currently at Bridger Orthopedic's Belgrade office and holds specialty certifications in ASTYM and Workwell FCE’s.
 Amy has been active with the Montana Occupational Therapy Association for many years and has held both the President and Treasurer board positions.

 In her free time Amy and her husband Joe are kept busy with their two children Ella and Caleb.
 They enjoy travelling and finding new places to explore with their family and friends and appreciating the beauty found within all of the seasons of Montana.